ms-iot/remote-wiring/README.md

 	connection = new BluetoothSerial( "MyBluetoothDevice" ); //Directly providing my device name to connect to arduino = new RemoteDevice( connection );

-	//subscribe to the DigitalPinUpdateEvent with the name of the function to be called. arduino.DigitalPinUpdateEvent += MyDigitalPinUpdateCallback;
+	//subscribe to the ConnectionEstablished event with the name of the function to be called. arduino.DeviceReady += MyDeviceReadyCallback;

-	//subscribe to the AnalogPinUpdateEvent with the name of the function to be called. arduino.AnalogPinUpdateEvent += MyAnalogPinUpdateCallback;
+	//subscribe to the DigitalPinUpdateEvent with the name of the function to be called. arduino.DigitalPinUpdated += MyDigitalPinUpdateCallback;

-	//subscribe to the ConnectionEstablished event with the name of the function to be called. connection.ConnectionEstablished += MyConnectionEstablishedCallback;
+	//subscribe to the AnalogPinUpdateEvent with the name of the function to be called. arduino.AnalogPinUpdated += MyAnalogPinUpdateCallback;

 	//always begin your IStream object
 	connection.begin( 115200, 0 );
 }

-//this function will automatically be called when the bluetooth connection is established
+//this function will automatically be called when a device connection is established and the device is ready
 //you may think of this like setup() in an Arduino sketch.
 It is the best place to prepare your
-//Arduino for the logic that the rest of your program will execute public void MyConnectionEstablishedCallback()
+//Arduino for the logic that the rest of your program will execute public void MyDeviceReadyCallback()
 {
-	//set pin 7 to input mode to automatically receive callbacks when it changes arduino.pinMode( 7, PinMode.INPUT );
+	//set pin 7 to INPUT mode to automatically receive callbacks when it changes arduino.pinMode( 7, PinMode.INPUT );

-	arduino.pinMode( 8, OUTPUT );

-	//you will also get a pin event when you change the value yourself. arduino.digitalWrite( 8, PinState.HIGH );
+	//set pin 7 to ANALOG mode to automatically receive callbacks when it changes arduino.pinMode( "A2", PinMode.ANALOG );
 }

 //this function will automatically be called whenever a digital pin value changes public void MyDigitalPinUpdateCallback( byte pin, PinState state ) {
-	Debug.WriteLine( "Pin D" + pin + " is now " + ( state == PinState.HIGH ?
+	Debug.WriteLine( "Digital pin " + pin + " is now " + ( state == PinState.HIGH ?
 "HIGH" + "LOW" ) );
 }

 //this function will automatically be called whenever the analog values are reported.
 This is usually every few ms. public void MyAnalogPinUpdateCallback( byte pin, UInt16 value ) {
-	Debug.WriteLine( "Pin A" + pin + " is now " + value );
+	Debug.WriteLine( "Analog pin A" + pin + " is now " + value );
 }

 ```